joshhk72/prodigy/README.md

 [Link to site](https://prodigy-clone.herokuapp.com)

 Prodigy is a lyrics & annotation web app, cloned to imitate the popular site **Genius**.
-It lets user add song lyrics and annotate these lyrics by highlighting words and submitting notes.
+It lets users add song lyrics and annotate these lyrics by highlighting words and submitting notes.
+Users can also comment on tracks and upvote/downvote comments and annotations.
 Prodigy is built with **React/Redux** and **Ruby on Rails**, using a **PostgreSQL** database.

 ![Home Page](/app/assets/images/prodigy.png)